migtools/crane-documentation/content/content/Examples/stateless-app-mirror.md

 You will be deploying
-[Kubernetes' stateless guestbook application](https://kubernetes.io/docs/tutorials/stateless-application/guestbook/) modified here to be consumable via kustomize.
+[Kubernetes' stateless guestbook application](https://kubernetes.io/docs/tutorials/stateless-application/guestbook/) modified here to be consumable via [Kustomize](https://kustomize.io/).
 The guestbook application consisists of:

 * redis leader deployment and service